lrodero/onodrim/README.md

 onodrim
 =======

 Onodrim is a small Java library that eases the task of configuring and collect the results of bunches of jobs.
-Onodrim can be handy when it is required to run a computational job against several parameters --where each parameter can have different values-- and to organize the results to ease their analysis.
+Onodrim can be handy when it is required to run a computational job against several parameters --where each parameter can have different values,and where the set of parameters can change -- and to organize the results to ease their analysis.

 **The problem:** often, it is not possible to know beforehand which are the job parameters that should be configurable, in fact, many times those are discovered as more executions are run and a deeper analysis of results is required.
 Adding new configurable parameters to the code and assigning values to them will require changing (once and again) the code.